What Sex & The City Taught Me About Money

 - Neighborhoods with higher owner-occupancy rates (fewer renters) generally are more expensive.

 - To set your children up for success, show them the benefits of homeownership and financial responsibility (again, as Sallie notes, openly talk about money) from a young age.
 Help them solidify good financial habits as they grow and start lives of their own.

-So, HOW, do you get into a position to buy a house and on the road to building wealth for yourself and future generations?
+So, HOW, do you get into a position to buy a house and be on the road to building wealth for yourself and future generations?

 - Open a new bank account NOW (or you’ll never do it), one that is NOT be linked to any other accounts.
 Make a commitment to put a certain amount of your paycheck into it EVERY TIME.
 Make it automatic and watch the account grow.
 Start with an amount you know is doable and you won’t miss too much.
 Set a reminder for every three months to see if you can increase it.
 Trust me, it gets fun (and a little addicting) to watch the account get bigger over time.
 This account can be used to save for a new house, pay off student loans, etc — whatever that goal is for you.
 For more ideas on preparing to buy a home, read our related article.

 - Audit your current financial situation and see where you need to start.
 Paying off student loans or credit cards?
 Reducing your shoe budget?
-Sometimes it’s helpful to have an outside person like a parent, sibling, friend or yes, a financial advisor, look at your debts and spending to see where you should start.
+Sometimes it’s helpful to have an outside person like a parent, sibling, friend, or yes, a financial advisor, look at your debts and spending to see where you should start.

 - Get your financial team in place.
-This team includes a financial advisor, accountant (depending on your situation), lender, and of course, Realtor.
+This team includes a financial advisor, accountant (depending on your situation), lender, and of course, a Realtor.
 We can recommend any of these providers for you to start a conversation.

 - Understand that your first home is NOT your dream home.
 It’s a way to get your foot in the door to building wealth going forward.